br-amaral/NPS_bird/log_file.md

 - parks removed: acadia is too big, sair is too different (open areas) elro only has one forest plot

-- 500 m for the radius between the sites make sense for bird home range, but is that meaningful? now uning with 1000m
+- 500 m for the radius between the sites make sense for bird home range, but is that meaningful? now using with 1000m

+- year of environmental covariates: 2022

 # --------------------------------------------------------------------
 Workflow: